-• Referring to the figure below, connect the transmission wiring between outdoor unit and indoor unit, outdoor unit and outdoor unit of other system, outdoor unit and outdoor unit of same system.
+Referring to the figure below, connect the transmission wiring between outdoor unit and indoor unit, outdoor unit and outdoor unit of other system, outdoor unit and outdoor unit of same system.

 - 1 Master unit ()

 - 2 Sub unit ()

 - 3 Outdoor unit A

 - 4 Outdoor unit B

 - 5 Control box

 - 6 Never connect the power wire.

 - 7 To outdoor unit of other system

 - 8 Use duplex wires (No polarity)

+- 9 Branch Selector unit

+- 10 Indoor unit

-- 9 Indoor unit
+- 11 Indoor unit (Cooling only)

-- (): The Outdoor unit that connects the transmission wiring to an indoor unit is Master unit of the multi system.
-The other units are Sub units.
-(In this figure, Outdoor unit A is the Master unit.)
+- (): The outdoor unit that connect the transmission wiring to Branch Selector unit is Master unit of the multi system.
+And the other units are Sub unit.
+(In this figure, outdoor unit A is the Master unit.)

-Check installation work to ensure proper operation.
-Onsite settings can be accomplished by operating the printed circuit board (A1P) of Master unit.
+Check operation in installation work, onsite settings and so on are done by operating the printed circuit board (A1P) of Master unit.

 - Do not connect the power wiring to terminals for the transmission wiring.
-Doing so would destroy the entire system. - Wiring to the indoor unit should be wired to F1 and F2 on the outdoor unit's terminal block (A1P_X1M). - The above wiring should be wired using AWG18-16 stranded, nonshielded wiring. - All transmission wiring is to be procured onsite. - When connecting wires to the terminal block on the printed circuit board, too much heat or tightening could damage the printed circuit board.
+Doing so would destroy the entire system. - Wiring to the indoor unit by way of Branch Selector unit should be wired to F1 and F2 on the outdoor unit's terminal block (A1P_X1M). - The above wiring should be wired using AWG18-16 stranded, nonshielded wiring. - · All transmission wiring is to be procured onsite. - When connecting wires to the terminal block on the printed circuit board, too much heat or tightening could damage the printed circuit board.
 Attach with care.